grannycart/by-sound-alone_source/experiments-with-latex-formatting.md

 	* Consider putting a carriage return\\ in the title or subtitle if it is not breaking in a good place.
 (Note: there is a pdftitle field that is not the same as \title. \title{} edits the actual compiled title.)
 6. Use pdftk or some other pdf manipulation software to add the diagram pages to the beginning of the file.
 	* pdftk ./sub-diagrams/Prospect/Prospect-interior-diagram_5.5x8.25-rotated.pdf ./sub-diagrams/Gnat/Gnat-interior-diagram_5.5x8.25-rotated.pdf ./built-files/latex/Subworldbook1.pdf cat output ~/Subworldbook1+diagrams.pdf
+	* If outputting for a downloadable pdf, consider using the standalone diagrams pdf instead.
 	* Alternatively: edit the latex to compile with the diagrams in place.
 7. Review pdf; pad with blank pages where necessary:
 	* Extract a blank page (assume page 4 is a blank page):